 This past summer I worked for EF Education First as an Activity Leader in Long Beach, CA!
 When I wasn’t running around Los Angeles guiding international teens on full-day excursions, I was at Cal State Long Beach leading on-campus activities, facilitating English lessons, and ensuring the well-being and safety of the students.
 This job was the most fun and rewarding I’ve ever had!
 One of my best friends, Emily (Hi Em!), joined me for my last few days in California.
 In just three days we managed to see all of Los Angeles’ major sights.
-Keep reading my LA City Guide for ideas and a three day itinerary!
+Keep reading for the best 3 days in Los Angeles itinerary.

 Aside from countless tacky souvenir and smoke shops, Hollywood Boulevard is home to the Walk of Fame and an array of interactive museums, including Ripley’s Believe It or Not.
 The Hollywood Walk of Fame is an iconic LA landmark, sporting stars for celebrities like Walt Disney, Ellen Degeneres, and Meryl Streep.